Centrifugal governor: Natural selection

-In his famous 1858 paper to the Linnean Society, which led Darwin to publish On the Origin of Species, Alfred Russel Wallace used governors as a metaphor for the evolutionary principle:

-The action of this principle is exactly like that of the centrifugal governor of the steam engine, which checks and corrects any irregularities almost before they become evident; and in like manner no unbalanced deficiency in the animal kingdom can ever reach any conspicuous magnitude, because it would make itself felt at the very first step, by rendering existence difficult and extinction almost sure soon to follow.
+In his 1858 paper to the Linnean Society, which led Darwin to publish On the Origin of Species, Alfred Russel Wallace used governors as a metaphor for the evolutionary principle:The action of this principle is exactly like that of the centrifugal governor of the steam engine, which checks and corrects any irregularities almost before they become evident; and in like manner no unbalanced deficiency in the animal kingdom can ever reach any conspicuous magnitude, because it would make itself felt at the very first step, by rendering existence difficult and extinction almost sure soon to follow.

-Bateson revisited the topic in his 1979 book Mind and Nature: A Necessary Unity, and other scholars have continued to explore the connection between natural selection and systems theory.
+The cybernetician and anthropologist Gregory Bateson thought highly of Wallace's analogy, and discussed the topic in his Mind and Nature: A Necessary Unity (1979), and other scholars have continued to explore the connection between natural selection and systems theory.

 Culture

-A centrifugal governor is part of the city seal of Manchester, New Hampshire in the U.S. and is also used on the city flag.
-A 2017 effort to change the design was rejected by voters.
+The following are source-derived descriptions of cultural representations of centrifugal governors.
+A statue inspired by the Boulton and Watt governor design stands in Smethwick, in the English West Midlands.
+A centrifugal governor is part of the city seal and flag of Manchester, New Hampshire in the U.S. (where a 2017 effort to change the design was rejected by voters).
+A centrifugal governor—described as an 18th century industrial invention—features in Liu Cixin's science fiction novel, Death's End (from the Three-Body series), where it is used as a metaphor.

+A stylized centrifugal governor is part of the coat of arms of the Swedish Work Environment Authority.